Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 AD RMS and Azure RMS manage licensing and other server functions that work with IRM to provide rights management to client applications such as Office 2016.
 An RMS-enlightened client program, such as Office 2016, lets users create and view rights-protected content.

 Setting up the Rights Management on the client

-RMS client software is included in Windows Vista, Windows 7, Windows 8.1, and Windows 10.
-In order to enable the additional IRM functionality in Office by using the RMS sharing application, users can install it themselves or administrators can automatically deploy it for users.
+Windows Vista, Windows 7, Windows 8.1, and Windows 10 come with RMS client software.
+To activate IRM features in Office with the RMS sharing application, users can install it on their own.
+Alternatively, administrators can deploy it automatically for users.

 Windows Vista, Windows 7, and Windows 8.1 are no longer supported.